kl63/Mcp-Server-Demo/README.md

 # GitHub Code Review MCP

-An MCP (Modular Capability Provider) service that enables AI-powered code reviews of GitHub repositories using Claude.
+An MCP (Model Context Protocol) service that enables AI-powered code reviews of GitHub repositories using Claude.

+## What is MCP?

+The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
+Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

 ## Overview